The 10 Best Online Associate in Entrepreneurship Programs

-Earning an entrepreneurship associate degree online will prepare you to run your own business.
-In as few as two years, an online entrepreneurship degree strengthens accounting, marketing, and business administration skills.
+Earning an entrepreneurship associate degree online will prepare you to run your own business or startup.
+In as few as two years, an online entrepreneurship degree will strengthen your accounting, marketing, planning, and business administration skills.
 If you have entrepreneurial leanings at all, this associate degree will help you jump-start your business planning and bootstrap your skill-level, while completing coursework according to your schedule.

 An increasing number of individuals choose to launch their own companies, thanks to technological advancements and growing demand for innovative products and services.
-In 2015, The Bureau of Labor Statistics reported that, 15 million people—10% of the total employed U.S. population—were self‐employed.
+In 2015, The Bureau of Labor Statistics (BLS) reported that, 15 million people — 10% of the total employed U.S. population — were self-employed.
 An online entrepreneurship degree will prepare you to launch and grow your own business.